 The GRASS program v.out.ascii performs the function of v.in.ascii in reverse; i.e., it converts vector files in binary format to ASCII format.
 These two companion programs are useful both for importing and exporting vector files between GRASS and other software, and for transferring data between machines.

-The input from v.in.ascii has to be placed into \$LOCATION/dig_ascii (this directory must be created if not existing).
+The output from v.in.ascii will be placed into \$LOCATION/dig.